iZettle/sdk-ios/README.md

 When triggered, it will display a screen over the host application where all interaction takes place.
 It is designed to be easy to implement and use.

+As card payments with Zettle is currently accepted in the following regions, the Zettle SDK can be used only for the available regions:

+-   United States
+-   Great Britain
+-   Norway
+-   Denmark
+-   France
+-   Sweden
+-   Brazil
+-   Finland
+-   Germany
+-   Italy
+-   Mexico
+-   Spain
+-   The Netherlands

+> **Tip:** You can make integrations with the Zettle SDK for the available regions, no matter where you live.

 ## Main features

 - Take card payments with a Zettle card reader.